Northern Iowa Panthers men's basketball: Rivalries

 The school has several statewide and national rivalries.
 In Iowa, UNI used to play two, if not three of its Iowa neighbors for the Iowa Big Four men's college basketball mythical championship.
-The university also used to play either the University of Iowa or Iowa State University in the Hyvee Big Four Classic held at Wells Fargo Arena in Des Moines.
-UNI’s MVC rivals are UIC, Bradley, Drake, and Missouri State.
+The university also used to play either the Iowa Hawkeyes or Iowa State Cyclones in the Hyvee Big Four Classic held at Wells Fargo Arena in Des Moines.
+UNI’s MVC rivals are UIC, Bradley, and the Drake Bulldogs.